joeyzhang1989/Udacity-Front-end/README.md

-# This is the repository contains practices of Udacity Nanodegree Program.
+# This repository is for the Udacity Front-end Nanodegree Program